apache/cordova-docs/docs/en/edge/cordova/camera/camera.getPicture.md

         // Called when a photo is successfully retrieved
         //
         function onPhotoDataSuccess(imageData) {
-          // Uncomment to view the base64 encoded image data
+          // Uncomment to view the base64-encoded image data
           // console.log(imageData);

           // Get image handle